2pai/wit-iot/readme-en.md

 How The Program works

-1. The Device will connect to WiFI that is already defined.
+1. The Device will connect to WiFI that have already defined.
-2. After getting connected, The Device will connect to the MQTT Broker, subscribe `pompa` / device name topic, and publish a message to the topic `report` to tell the device is ready to use.
+2. After getting connected, the device will connect to the MQTT Broker, subscribe `pompa` / device name topic, and publish a message to the topic `report` to tell that the device is ready to use.
 3. The Device will wait until get messages from API Gateway.
 4. If there's a message coming from topic `pompa` / device name topic, then The device will execute the command where's to Turn on/off the pump based on data payload.
 After the command was executed, a status will be sent to `pompa-report` as feedback encoded in JSON.
-5. If there's a message coming from topic `pompa-stats` then The Device will get data from the DHT Sensor (Temperature & Humidity) and the result will be sent to `pompa-report` topic encoded in JSON.
+5. If there's a message coming from topic `pompa-stats` then the device will get data from the DHT Sensor (Temperature & Humidity) and the result will be sent to `pompa-report` topic encoded in JSON.

 ##### Configuring IoT Device

-Define several variable config in `arduino/pompa.ino` which is included `ssid`, `password`, `broker`.
+Define several variable configurations in `arduino/pompa.ino` which is included `ssid`, `password`, `broker`.

 ```c++
 // ...
 Truncated code